Record your agreements in a contract

-You are under no legal obligation to draw up a contract, but doing so may prove useful for you.
 A contract records the agreements you and your business partner enter upon in a legally binding form.
-For instance, who will be liable for product transport.
+For example, who will be liable for product transport.
 It makes clear the rights and duties of both parties.
 A sound contract gives you certainty, and helps to prevent conflicts.
 It reduces your entrepreneurial risk.
-Natural as well as legal personalities can enter into a contract.
-A judge may declare a contract null and void if one of the parties is a minor, or is in ward.
-So, be careful with whom you enter into a contract.

 Contents of an international contract